 Some assisted living communities contain single-living apartments with kitchens or kitchenettes, while less expensive options may allow residents to share rooms.
 Although less independent than retirement communities, assisted living residences have activities, a vibrant social community, and usually group-dining which makes meeting new people easier.
-Many Assisted Living communities now offer specialized programming and/or secure neighborhood options designed to help those with cognitive impairment or Alzheimer’s disease.
+Many Assisted Living communities now offer specialized programming and/or secure memory support neighborhood options designed to help those with cognitive impairment or Alzheimer’s disease.

 In general, assisted living is a good choice if your loved one needs more socialization or personal care than they can get living alone, if they need assistance with accessing nutritious meals on a daily basis, or if they need medical supervision, but not the amount of attention supplied by a nursing home.
 This can also be a great option if the medical needs a senior has can be supplied by bringing in nursing services to the Assisted Living community.

 Skilled Nursing Facilities / Nursing Homes: